Twesha23/online-drive/README.md

 * Your chat interface will take input of city name
 * DialogFlow will get the intent by training phrases
 * Dialogflow will send the intent data in webhook
-In JS file, IntentMap will map the intent to the attached function In function, API gets called,
+* In JS file, IntentMap will map the intent to the attached function
-We get json data in API
+* In function, API gets called,
-Which is further transfered to agent
+* We get json data in API which is further transfered to agent
-That directly goes to the Dialogflow chat from bot side, with help of Webhook, NGrok and Nodemon.
+* That directly goes to the Dialogflow chat from bot side, with help of Webhook, NGrok and Nodemon.